resibots/limbo/docs/tutorials/gp.rst

 .. literalinclude:: ../../src/tutorials/gp.cpp
    :language: c++
    :linenos:
-   :lines: 64-66
+   :lines: 70-72

 We use the default values for the parameters of ``SquaredExpARD``:

 .. literalinclude:: ../../src/tutorials/gp.cpp
    :language: c++
    :linenos:
-   :lines: 17-18
+   :lines: 18-19

-Before calling the ``compute()`` method, we need to optimize the hyper-parameters by calling 'optimize_hyperparams()':
+After calling the ``compute()`` method, we need to optimize the hyper-parameters by calling 'optimize_hyperparams()' and recomputing the GP:

 .. literalinclude:: ../../src/tutorials/gp.cpp
    :language: c++
    :linenos:
-   :lines: 68-71
+   :lines: 76-78

 We can have a look at the difference between the two GPs: